ChimeHQ/ConcurrencyPlus/README.md

 ### CancellingContinuation

+Going to deprecate this one.
+Check out `withContinuation` below.

 Just like a `CheckedContinuation`, but will automatically resume by throwing if it is deallocated without being resumed manually.
 This is useful for situations where you cannot guarantee that a closure will be called.
 An example of such a situation is an XPC call.

 ```swift